RETINALAB/python_viz/content/posts/workshop.md

 ![](/img/workshop.jpg)

-This hands-on workshop aims to equip participants with the fundamentals of reproducible research with R Markdown and related tools.
-This is designed for those who have no or little prior experience with R Markdown and who want to learn Quarto the next generation of R Markdown for publishing, including dynamic and static documents and multi-lingual programming language support.

-The workshop will be taught in a similar style to Data Carpentry workshops.
-Data Carpentry’s mission is to train researchers in the core data skills for efficient, shareable, and reproducible research practices.
+This interactive workshop offers participants a practical introduction to Data Visualization using Python and associated tools.
+Designed specifically for individuals with limited or no prior experience in Python, this workshop provides a comprehensive foundation in Python programming and data visualization techniques.

+Following the principles of Data Carpentry, the workshop focuses on equipping researchers with essential data skills for efficient, shareable, and reproducible research practices.
+By the end of the workshop, participants will have gained proficiency in Python and be able to create visually appealing and informative data visualizations.

+Whether you're a beginner in Python or seeking to enhance your data visualization abilities, this hands-on workshop provides a supportive learning environment where you can develop the fundamental skills necessary for effective data visualization.

 Introduction to the workshop: [Click here](/slides/1_intro/1_workshop_intro)